ubccr/akrr/docker/README.md

 ## Flags for the run script
 These are the flags I added for the run scripts that is called when you run the docker image for the various appkernels.

+The only one that has other options is the ior/mdtest docker.
+See bottom of readme for info.

 So these are tags you can use for the hpcc, hpcg, gamess, namd, nwchem, ior, and nwchem.
 (You put these at the end of the whole thing, so for example
 ```bash